Iowa Supreme Court intervenes before legal malpractice trial

-IOWA CITY, Iowa (AP) - An Iowa educator who spent years in prison in a sex abuse case that was later dismissed will have to wait to seek damages for a public defender who allegedly botched his representation.
+IOWA CITY, Iowa (AP) - An Iowa educator who spent years in prison in a sex abuse case that was later dismissed will have to wait to seek damages in a lawsuit against the public defender who allegedly botched his representation.

 A three-justice panel of the Iowa Supreme Court has taken the rare step of granting the state’s pre-trial appeal in a lawsuit filed by Donald Clark.

-The move cancelled a legal malpractice trial set to begin Tuesday in Johnson County in which Clark was seeking millions in damages from the state public defender’s office.
+The move cancelled a legal malpractice trial set to begin Tuesday in Johnson County in which Clark was seeking millions in damages from the state.
 A single justice had earlier denied the state’s appeal.

 Clark’s lawyer says the unintended impact is cruel to his client, delaying an outcome by years.